We want to help you protect your equipment. Follow these tips to protect against the inevitable power fluctuations.

 Look that is UL 1449 Listed.
 This indicates the device conforms to the Underwriter Laboratory’s standards.
 (UL listing as a “power tap” is not sufficient)

 When it comes to electricity, fluctuations in the power supply are simply unavoidable.
-While many people think lightning causes most surges, in reality, about 80% of all power surges are created by electronic equipment inside your home (refrigerators, furnaces motors, power tools) because these devices use a lot of energy to turn on and off, diverting power from other appliances as motors start up or shut down.
+About 80% of all power surges are created by electronic equipment inside your home (refrigerators, furnaces motors, power tools) because these devices use a lot of energy to turn on and off, diverting power from other appliances as motors start up or shut down.

 Now that microprocessors are common to more and more electronic devices, everything from washing machines and refrigerators to computers, phones, and of course, televisions, more of your electronics are vulnerable to fluctuations in power.
 The electronic “rust” that comes from low-level power fluctuations gradually degrades internal circuitry until the circuitry fails.